Back to Blog

 AI is everywhere in the conversation about CPQ and CLM, but the truth is a mix of progress and overpromises.
 Here’s where it really helps, where it struggles, and what’s coming next.

-AI in CPQ and CLM: Hype vs Reality in 2025
+AI in CPQ and CLM: Hype vs. Reality in Enterprise SaaS

-For contracts, AI is already useful.
-It can pull out terms, dates, clauses, and risks, and it speeds up review and migration work.
-Tools can even answer questions like “What’s the renewal date?” or “Does this contract have X?” for a single document.
+For contract management, AI is already highly useful.
+It can reliably pull out standard terms, renewal dates, liability clauses, and compliance risks, drastically speeding up legal review cycles and legacy contract migrations.
+Modern tools can even accurately answer natural language questions like, *“What’s the exact renewal date?”* or *“Does this MSA have a limitation of liability clause?”* for a single document.

-It’s good progress, but not perfect.
-Table extraction still breaks when formats get messy or span multiple pages.
-Page numbers and hidden e-signature data sometimes creep into results.
-Image-based clauses are still a problem.
-And asking AI to search across an entire contract library sounds simple, but it’s a much bigger technical challenge than most expect.
+It’s great progress, but it isn't perfect.
+Optical Character Recognition (OCR) and table extraction still break down when PDF formats get messy or span multiple pages.
+Stray page numbers and hidden e-signature metadata sometimes creep into the generated results.
+Image-based clauses remain a hurdle.

-How do you make thousands of contracts searchable without losing context?
+How do you make thousands of complex legal contracts searchable without the AI losing the contextual thread?
 That’s the hard part.
-It’s not just storing the data.
+It’s not just about dumping text into a database.
 You have to:

-• Keep relationships between clauses, parties, and metadata
+* Maintain the strict legal relationships between nested clauses, parties, and metadata.

-• These problems aren’t solved yet, but the industry is working on it.
+These core infrastructure problems aren’t fully solved yet, but the industry is aggressively working on them.

 What’s Next

-The next breakthroughs may come from better retrieval, smarter indexing, or models that handle longer context and more complex relationships.
-Will it all come together in the next year or two?
-Maybe, but don’t count on overnight change.
-Progress is happening, just not at the pace the hype suggests.
+Will it all seamlessly come together in the next year or two?
+Maybe.
+But don’t count on overnight transformation.
+Progress is happening, just not at the blistering pace the vendor hype suggests.

 The Human Factor

-One thing is clear: AI isn’t replacing people here anytime soon.
-The folks who learn how to use it to speed up their work will have an edge.
-Those who ignore it, or trust it blindly, will fall behind.
+One thing is definitively clear: AI isn’t replacing Solutions Engineers, Deal Desk analysts, or Legal operations anytime soon.
+The professionals who learn how to leverage these tools to speed up their workflows will have a massive edge.
+Those who ignore it-or worse, trust the outputs blindly-will fall behind.

-AI is best as a tool that helps you move faster and focus on the decisions that matter.
+AI is best utilized as a strategic tool.
+It helps you move faster so you can focus on the complex, human-to-human business decisions that actually close revenue.